The Landscaping the Sustainable Campus program encourages sustainable and ecologically friendly practices at colleges and universities around Indiana.

 Landscaping the Sustainable Campus demonstrates that schools do not need to sacrifice aesthetics for sustainability when designing and maintaining campus grounds.
 Environmental stewardship can reduce campuses’ impacts on Indiana’s ecosystems while enhancing their visual appeal and reducing maintenance costs.
 With three different certification levels, Landscaping the Sustainable Campus is accessible and adaptable to your campus.
 Read a more detailed overview of the program below and download our guide for more information on the levels of certification and application process.

 "Purdue University, West Lafayette Campus, is pleased to partner with the Indiana Wildlife Federation in developing a Sustainable Landscape Plan in support of the Landscaping the Sustainable Campus program.
 The plan is the culmination of a collaborative process undertaken by many professionals across several departments.
-Purdue documented 20 goals across all five program categories and achieved Level 3: Conservation Champion certification.
+Purdue documented 20 goals across all five program categories and achieved Gold Level: Conservation Champion certification.

 The Purdue University Sustainable Landscape Plan is a comprehensive look at the university’s forward-thinking approach to landscape design, maintenance, and operations.
 In many cases, this document captures efforts that Purdue has been implementing for years based on innovative partnerships between operational units and world-class academic resources.
 In other cases, this document points to a path forward where Purdue can provide a more sustainable campus landscape while continuing to meet the needs and the expectations of the campus community.